 a) Worksite and adequacy of infrastructure

-• Collaborate with Micro & Small Enterprises Authority (MSEA) and other relevant agencies to facilitate acesss of common manufacturing facilities.
+- Work with Micro & Small Enterprises Authority (MSEA) and other relevant agencies to facilitate acess of common manufacturing facilities. - Enhance provision of sanittation and waste management facilities in/around worksites and market centres.

 b) Market Environment for MSEs